vdittgen/clean_architecture_example/README.md

 Overall, our project demonstrates how the clean architecture principles can be applied in a Python application to create a flexible, testable, and maintainable codebase.

-# Start the API localy
+# Start the API locally
 ```
 make start.api
 ```

-# Start the Web application localy
+# Start the Web application locally
 ```
 make start.web
 ```